Technologicat/mcpyrate/README.md

 ### Syntax

-`mcpy` macros can be used in four forms.
-The first three follow `macropy` syntax:
+`mcpy` macros can be used in four forms:

 ```python
 # block form